What To Wear to a Bartending Interview

 Set Your Sights on Smaller, Local Establishments

-Usually, small family-owned pubs and bars will be more likely to take on a brand-new bartender than a busy, popular one.
-They tend to have more regulars who are more patient with staff learning the ropes and may generally have a slower pace, which makes it easier to learn.
+Usually, small family-owned pubs and sports bars will be more likely to take on a brand-new bartender than a busy, popular one.
+They tend to have more regulars who are more patient with staff learning the ropes and may generally have a slower pace, making learning easier.

 Check Out the Food and Bar Menu